WeblateOrg/weblate/docs/admin/access.rst

     By turning this on, Weblate will remove all :ref:`acl` it has created for this project.
-If you are doing this without admin permission from the instance, you will instantly loose your access to manage the project.
+If you are doing this without admin permission from the instance, you will instantly lose your access to manage the project.

 .. _default-groups: